 Locks generally have 5/8″ – 3/4″ three-strand nylon lines hanging from the walls which vessel operators must hold to stabilize their vessels in the locks.
 The lines are placed at intervals along the lock walls that accommodate vessels of all size.
 These lines are often covered with marine slime, and line handlers will want to wear gloves.
 Locks E-32 (Pittsford) and E-33 (Rochester) have both fixed cables and 3-strand lines.
 The lock combings on these locks are low enough that it may be difficult for boats with high freeboard to reach the cables when the lock is filled with water.
 The locks on the NYS Canal System do not have floating bollards.

-Boaters must avoid crowding other boats, particularly in the deeper chambers, because boats will move forward and aft on the lines as the water fills and empties the lock.
+Boaters must avoid crowding other boats in locks, particularly in chambers with larger vertical elevation, because boats will move forward and aft on the lines as the water fills and empties the lock.
 Do not cleat lock lines to the boat when the lock is emptying, because if that line were to jam, the boat would get hung up, literally (a very bad situation).
 Some lock walls are smooth, others are quite rough.
-There are large bollard recesses in the deeper locks for use by work boats and barges.
+There are large bollard recesses in the walls of higher elevation locks for use by work boats and barges.

 Measured from their normal low water level, lock chambers range in elevation height from about 8′ up to over 40′.
 Controlling a boat at the bottom of a high elevation lock can be a challenge.
 For best advantage, decks should be clear so that line handlers can move unobstructed to the side of the boat away from the wall when the boat is at the bottom of chambers with greater elevation.
 (Taking of “selfie” is optional.)
 When water levels in the Erie system are at normal pool levels, the combings of locks E-13 (Yosts), E-14 (Canajoharie) and E-15 (Fort Plain) are less than 12″ above the full lock’s water level, so fenders must be set both high (to keep the boat off the walls) and low (to keep the hull or boats with high freeboard from contacting the combings when the lock is full).